CrackThrough/tfc-forger/README.md

 This was built for 1.18.2, and I suck at optimization so I just hand-calculated and canned the solutions.
 If your anvil buttons work differently, you're out of luck.
 Sorry.

-I'm not bothering myself to upload this in npm.
-If you want it on npm for some reason, go ahead and fork it.
-I have no intent to make this a Minecraft mod, either.
+I have no intent to make this a Minecraft mod.
 Please do not ask me to do so.

 ## How to use